|Quest Started By:||Description:|

 Combine the Essence of the Tempest Guard inside the Hollow Tempest Stone to create Tempest Guard Stone.

-Give Lady Diera the Tempest Guard Stone (Need this uploaded to Lucy).
+Give Lady Diera the Tempest Guard Stone.

 Lady Deira gives a warm, gentle smile and a deep bow of respect to you as she extends a white steel crown ornamented with a single blue gem, 'Welcome to the Veterans of the Storm, and we honor you as Tempest Guard Aragir.
 Bear this symbol in humility and as a sign of your eternal pledge in service and protection of all that The Rainkeeper holds dear and sacred.'